0xadada/0xadada.github.io/_posts/2019-09-25-on-fascism.md

 power; neoconservative or neoliberal representational democracy being typical contemporary examples.

-_This was an excerpt from "The Society of The Spectacle" by Guy Debord and translated by 0xADADA._
+_This was an excerpt from "The Society of The Spectacle" a forthcoming new book by 0xADADA which reinterprets the original by Guy Debord._

 <aside>
   Photo by <a href="https://unsplash.com/@alecfavale">Alec Favale</a> on